 Whole grains have more vitamins, minerals, plant components, and fiber than processed grains since all-grain sections are intact.
 Also, doctors say whole grains improve health by controlling cholesterol levels; the following are the two best types of whole grains.

 - Oats: This type of grain comprises beta-glucan, a soluble fiber that balances cholesterol.
 Consuming oats may cause a 5% reduction in total cholesterol and 7% of ‘bad’ LDL cholesterol.

 - Barley: manufacturers also enriched this ingredient with beta-glucans, which promote a decrease of ‘bad’ LDL cholesterol.

 Extra Virgin Olive Oil

-It is an important item in the heart-healthy Mediterranean diet.
-Researchers gave older individuals at risk of heart disease 4 tablespoons (60 ml) of extra virgin olive oil each day, along with a Mediterranean diet throughout five-year research.
+It is an essential item in the heart-healthy Mediterranean diet.
+Throughout five-year research, researchers gave older individuals at risk of heart disease four tablespoons (60 ml) of extra virgin olive oil each day, along with a Mediterranean diet.

 Compared to participants who ate a low-fat diet, the olive oil group had a 30% lower risk of heart problems.
 Also, olive oil is high in monounsaturated fatty acids, which may help improve “good” HDL cholesterol while lowering “bad” LDL cholesterol.